vitruv-tools/Maven-Build-Parent/README.md

 Follow the [Sonatype documentation](https://central.sonatype.org/pages/apache-maven.html) for deployment instructions.

-Having set up a PGP key, use `mvn clean deploy` with an appropriate Sonatype Jira user defined in your settings.xml to deploy a snapshot to Sonatype.
+Having set up a PGP key, use `mvn clean deploy` with an appropriate Sonatype Jira user defined in your `settings.xml` to deploy a snapshot to Sonatype.

 To make a release, first change the version to a release version and then run `mvn clean deploy -P release`.
 This stages the release on the Sonatype Nexus server.
-To confirm the release and start the sync to Maven Central, run `mvn nexus-staging:release`
+To confirm the release and start the sync to Maven Central, run `mvn nexus-staging:release`.
+Alternatively, confirm the release in the staging repository at the [Sonatype Nexus repository](https://oss.sonatype.org/).